Esomeprazole 20 mg Capsules (Nexium Generic), 42 Ct

 If you frequently experience heartburn, look no further!
 This one-a-day capsule packs a punch by stopping stomach acid production cold.
 When treating frequent heartburn, it lasts longer and works harder than antacids and H2 blockers.

-Active Ingredient: Esomeprazole magnesium 20 mg (esomeprazole magnesium trihydrate 22.3 mg), 42 capsules
+Active Ingredient: Esomeprazole magnesium 20 mg, 42 capsules

 Compare To: Nexium 24HR